 - Fingernail beds that turn darker

-Other less common side effects include skin ulcers.1,14
+Other less common side effects include skin ulcers.1,5

 These are not all the possible side effects of hydroxyurea.
-Talk to your doctor about what to expect or if you experience any changes that worry you.
+Talk to your doctor about what to expect when taking hydroxyurea.
+You also should call your doctor if you have any changes that concern you when taking hydroxyurea.

-Most people take hydroxyurea pills once a day.
+Most people take hydroxyurea capsules once a day.
 Your doctor will prescribe a dosage that is right for you.
 They may start with a dose and perform regular blood tests to determine what dose works best for you.
-This includes tests to ensure that your:14
+This includes tests to ensure that your:5